benbhall/benbhall.github.io/_pages/about.md

 ## What I've been up to

-2019 ⇉⇉⇉ ... 🧙 I have provided technical expertise and ghostwriting to numerous leading industry names
+2019 ⇉⇉⇉ ... 🧙 Also a Technical Specialist & Author for the ContentLab.io.
+I provide technical expertise and technical writing products to leading industry names.

-2018 ⇉⇉⇉ ... 👷 .NET Technical Lead for a gov.uk
+2018 ⇉⇉⇉ ... 👷 Currently Lead Developer (Technical) for C# .NET at a gov.uk

 2016 ⇉⇉⇉ ... 🤓 switched careers to Software Engineer ミミ★ 🥳